 UNESCO Tentative List

-Tuscany has three entries on the UNESCO Tentative List.
+Tuscany has four entries on the UNESCO Tentative List.
 The Marble Basin of Carrara seeks to recognise the quarries that support the Creative City of Carrara; Pelagos: The Cetacean Sanctuary (shared with France and Monaco) is a marine area including Elba and the Tuscan Archipelago that is home to whales and other sea mammals; and the Via Francigena is a long distance pilgrimage route to Rome.
+The most recent addition is European Paper Mills (from the era of hand-made paper), a multi-country site covering historic paper mills, including the Le Carte Paper Mill in Pescia in Tuscany.